importwp/importwp/readme.txt

 == Changelog ==

+= 2.13.4 =

+* ADD - Include the phpseclib to reduce the server requirements of sftp transfers

 = 2.13.3 =

 * FIX - Undefined file type error when importing XML/CSV from local zip file.